lens-protocol/lens-chain-sdk/README.md

-# Lens Network SDK
+# Lens Chain SDK <!-- omit in toc -->

-The official SDK for the Lens Network 🌿.
+The official SDK for the Lens Chain 🌿.

 ## Table of Contents <!-- omit in toc -->